aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

 Looks like we might be able to apply our fourth point (:math:`Xw`, but in this case :math:`w` is :math:`(y - Xw)`.
 But unlike our fourth point, we now sum along data points (:math:`n`) instead of dimensions (:math:`d`).
 For this, we want each row of :math:`X` to be one given dimension along all data points instead of one data point with all dimensions, and thus we use :math:`X^T` instead of :math:`X`.
-Finally, here's the full derivative in matrix notation:
+Finally, here’s the full derivative in matrix notation:

 .. math::

    \nabla L_w = -2X^T(y-Xw)